-The Order Book for Exchange Plus consists of three parts: Buy Orders (or Bids), Sell Orders (or Asks), and Trading History.
+The Order Book for Spot Trading consists of three parts: Buy Orders (or Bids), Sell Orders (or Asks), and Trading History.

-By default, the asset amount and the cumulative amount are shown in relation to each price level.
+By default, asset and cumulative amounts are shown correspondingly to each price level.
 The Total Value of each record (or Price Level) is the sum of the Order Amount, plus the cumulative amount of all previous orders.

 The lowest red value (or best Ask Order), and the highest green value (best Bid Order), have the same Amount and Total amount value.